open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 * Logically: some particular message *destination*.

 Messages can be delivered to 0, 1, or multiple consumers depending on the dispatching semantic of the protocol.

+### Producer

+The "producer" is a specific instance, process or device that creates and publishes a message.
+"Publishing" is the process of sending a message or batch to the intermediary or consumer.

+### Consumer

+A "consumer" receives the message and acts upon it.
+It uses the context and data to execute some logic, which might lead to the occurrence of new events.

+The consumer receives, processes, and settles a message.
+"Receiving" is the process of obtaining a message from the intermediary, "processing" is the process of acting on the information a message contains, "settling" is the process of notifying an intermediary that a message was processed successfully.

+### Intermediary

+An "intermediary" receives a message to forward it to the next receiver, which might be another intermediary or a consumer.

 ### Destinations